 - Police Mistakes With California 1st DUI Arrest Offenders

 - Best Defense For California DUI First Offense Charges

 The expected consequences and costs for being charged and convicted with a DUI in CA can be severe, even for a 1st time offense.
-Below are some of the most common far-reaching penalties that a convicted person can expect to face.
+Below are some of the most common far-reaching 2023 state DUI penalties that happen a convicted person can expect to face.